The Confession of Cindy Lou Who

 Boy, was I due for a laugh!
 The pandemic would peter-pan out very soon—what more could possibly go wrong?

-But somehow my inner Winston refused to laugh.
+But somehow my inner child was not amused—the creature I thought of as “Winston,” who’d been with me ever since I’d read 1984.
+And now Winston refused to laugh!
 I admonished him, told him how important it was—how much depended on everyone getting the joke, or seeming to.
-He just looked through me as though I was the hangman and his smug crew.
+He just groaned sadly as though I were the hangman with his smug crew.

 “Winston,” I nudged, ever so slyly, “what harm can it do?
 Laughter’s recommended, if done when it’s due.”